Skyshader77/Lacryma-Hydra/ending.typ

 "To Victory!
 Victory!" roared the army.
 Dismounted cataphracts with plumed helmets applauded her alongside the Molochian horse archers.
 The auxiliary palatine guards stood up, pounding their spears against their shields.
 Trumpets, horns and drums blared throughout the hippodrome.
 A massive Medean flag with its crimson phoenix was hoisted in the upper stands.
 Livia exulted in her men’s admiration.
 She bowed before them.

-With her bloody spear, she struck at Alexander’s corpse.
+With her bloody spear, she struck at Sixtus’s corpse.

 "Men of the Medean Empire, you have lived through a life of deceit.
 The creature that came here was a false Goddess.
 It was but an artificial abomination, a monster that tried to eat me alive and murdered my dear father.
 Today is the day that her deception ends.
 Follow me, and you never know deceit again!" said Livia.